oaeproject/3akai-ux/README.md

 ## Widget development

-Documentation on how to create custom OAE widgets can be found in the [Widget Wiki](https://github.com/oaeproject/3akai-ux/wiki/Widget-Development-%5BWIP%5D)
+Documentation (WIP) on how to create custom OAE widgets can be found on the [Widget Wiki](https://github.com/oaeproject/3akai-ux/wiki/Widget-Development-%5BWIP%5D)

 ## Functional tests